 Note: An important thing to note here is the name of the Backup Item is case sensitive and you need to enter exactly the same name of the Backup Data as it is.

-You can see below it deleted the backup data for the virtual machine successfully.
+You can see below that it successfully deleted the backup data for the virtual machine.

-See here, The restore points for this backup item have been deleted and retained in the soft delete state and will be available for 13 more days to recover.
+See here.
+The restore points for this backup item have been deleted and retained in the soft delete state and will be available for 13 more days to recover.
 After which they will be permanently deleted.
-That means even though you deleted the Backup data but it is available still for 13 more days in a soft delete state then after it will delete permanently.
+That means even though you deleted the Backup data, it is still available for 13 more days in a soft delete state, and then, afterward, it will be deleted permanently.

-You can see below the Backup items (Azure Virtual Machine) is in a Soft delete state.
+You can see below that the Backup items (Azure Virtual Machine) are in a soft delete state.

-Now again if you will try to delete the Azure Recovery Services vault, it will not allow you to delete and you will get the below error
+Now again, if you try to delete the Azure Recovery Services vault, it will not allow you to delete it, and you will get the below error

 So now you have two options to delete the Azure Recovery Services vault to fix the error “Vault Cannot Be Deleted As There Are Existing Resources Within The Vault”

-Option-1: You need to wait for 14 days and then after it will completely deletes the soft delete backup data automatically, after that, you can try deleting the Azure Recovery Services vault, it will allow you to delete this time without any issue.
+Option 1: You need to wait for 14 days, and then afterward, it completely deletes the soft delete backup data automatically.
+After that, you can try deleting the Azure Recovery Services vault.
+It will allow you to delete this time without any issues.

-Option-2: If you want to permanently delete the soft delete data immediately instead of waiting for 14 days, then you need to follow the below steps to do that.
-Then you can able to delete the Azure Recovery Services vault immediately without any issue.
+Option 2: If you want to permanently delete the soft delete data immediately instead of waiting 14 days, follow the steps below.
+Then, you can delete the Azure Recovery Services vault immediately without any issues.

-The first step is to disable the Soft delete option in the Azure Portal, to do that.
-Click on the Properties under the settings option on the Recovery Services vault page and then click on the Security Settings —> Update link.
+The first step is disabling the Azure Portal’s soft delete option.
+On the Recovery Services vault page, click Properties under Settings and then click the Security Settings —> Update link.

 On the Security Settings page, Select the Disabled button for the Soft Delete (For Azure Virtual Machines) option and then click on the Save button to update the changes.

-As mentioned below, you can see once you disabled the Soft delete option, all future deletes will be immediate and will not have soft delete protection.
+As mentioned below, once you disable the Soft delete option, all future deletes will be immediate and will not have soft delete protection.

-Now the Soft Delete (For Azure Virtual Machines) option is disabled so now on the next step, select the Soft Delete backup data and click on the three dots (…), click on the Undelete option.
+Now the Soft Delete (For Azure Virtual Machines) option is disabled, so on the next step, select the Soft Delete backup data and click on the three dots (…), click on the Undelete option.

 Click on the Undelete button to confirm the undelete functionality.

-Now if you will try deleting the backup data, you can able to delete the backup data without any issue.
+Now, if you try deleting the backup data, you can delete the backup data without any issues.

-Just to verify, you can see below, the backup data is deleted successfully.
+To verify, you can see below the backup data is deleted successfully.

-Since there is no backup data present for the Azure Virtual Machine, so now if you try deleting the Azure Recovery Services vault, you can able to delete it without any issue.
+Since no backup data is present for the Azure Virtual Machine, you can now try deleting the Azure Recovery Services vault without any issue.

 Click on the Yes button to confirm the Deletion process

-You can see below the Recovery Services vault was successfully deleted without any issue.
+You can see below the Recovery Services vault was successfully deleted without any issues.

-Just to reconfirm you can see below there is no Recovery services vault present.
+To confirm, you can see below that no recovery services vault is present.

-This is how we can fix the error “Vault Cannot Be Deleted As There Are Existing Resources Within The Vault” and This is how we can delete Azure recovery services vault using the Azure Portal.
+This is how we can fix the error “Vault Cannot Be Deleted As There Are Existing Resources Within The Vault” and how we can delete an Azure recovery services vault using the Azure Portal.

 Conclusion